A Blended Approach To Teaching Is A Major Step Towards Normality For University Students

 Unfortunately, we are not quite out of the woods yet and the lingering uncertainty over new variants has led universities to hedge their bets for the upcoming academic year.

 The frustration surrounding these decisions is completely understandable given how badly the pandemic has disrupted and diminished students’ university experience.

 There is nothing better than face-to-face learning and virtual study should never replace that.
 Nonetheless, a temporary blended approach still represents a significant step in the right direction.

 A number of universities have explained that they intend to hold as many in-person lectures and seminars as possible, but that for most people these will be combined with online learning.

 Many people are pleading for universities to return to normal from September onwards, but I can understand the argument from others that this risks greater disruption further down the line.

-A hybrid approach to learning during the new academic year will be a big improvement on last year and should act as a stepping stone to a return to normality as soon as practicably possible.
+A hybrid approach to learning during the new academic year will be a big improvement from last year and should act as a stepping stone to a return to normality as soon as practicably possible.

-Given the world in which we now live, online learning may form some part of higher education but the quality will continue to improve as result of what universities have learned over the past 18 months.
+Given the world in which we now live, online learning may form some part of higher education but the quality will continue to improve as a result of what universities have learned over the past 18 months.

 What we can agree on, is that while it may have its place, it should never be considered a permanent, long-term alternative.